5 Steps of a Fire Safety Risk Assessment

 3. Act – Remove/Lower the Risk

-The more you practice this step of a fire risk assessment, the more efficient it will become for you.
+The more you practice this Fire Risk Assessment step, the more efficient it will become for you.
 With enough repetition, conducting a fire risk assessment can become second nature!

 You may also want to make use of a checklist or template while conducting your own assessments.
-These tools can help ensure that all steps have been met before moving on in the process or taking any actions toward mitigating risks identified during an evaluation session.
+These tools can help ensure that all Fire Risk Assessment steps have been met before moving on in the process or taking any actions toward mitigating risks identified during an evaluation session.

 Fire Risk Assessment Evaluate

-After you’ve completed the fire risk assessment, it’s important to make sure you record your findings and implement them.
+After you’ve completed the initial Fire Risk Assessment steps, it’s important to make sure you record your findings and implement them.
 It is also vital that you are consistent in your implementation.
 This is so that no problems arise from not following through with the recommendations made during the assessment.

 Record details of the fire hazards you’ve identified and the preventative measures you’ve put in place to remove or reduce fire risks.